The "Matagi," master bear hunters who live in the mountains, originated in Kitaakita City, the home of the Ani Matagi! [Akita Prefecture]

 Tohoku's forests are ideal for hunting

-During the Yayoi period, farming became popular in the plains, and hunting became the domain of people living in the mountains.
-As a result, the number of people who lived by hunting decreased, but the Matagi tradition continued to be passed down
+During the Yayoi period, agriculture flourished in the plains, and hunting became a pastime for those living in mountainous areas.
+As a result, the number of hunters decreased, but the tradition of the Matagi (traditional Japanese hunters) was passed down

 Neko village, said to be the birthplace of Matagi

-Ani Neko (formerly Ani Town) in Kitaakita City is said to be the earliest place in the Ani region where matagi hunters lived.
-Neko is a mountain village located along the Ani River in the southern part of Kitaakita City, and the matagi hunters of this area are called Neko Matagi
+Neko, in Kitaakita City (formerly Ani Town), is said to be the first place in the Ani area where matagi (traditional Japanese hunters) settled.
+Neko is a mountain village in the southern part of Kitaakita City, along the Ani River, and the matagi of this area are called Neko matagi

 Nekobanraku is a nationally designated intangible folk cultural asset